 In this open access workshop, we exploried the journeys we go through in life, physical and emotional, that lead us to discovery and shift something in us, affect us.
 We looked at how to write poems that navigate with mystery while revealing the lessons from the journeys we take.

 “Thank you so much for making this fabulous weekend!
 It was such a rare treat to be able to attend three workshops with such highly experienced and exciting practitioners over two days”

 Giving Thanks: A Poetry Exchange – Matthew McNaught

-You are invited to a poetry exchange on a theme: GIVING THANKS.
-Bring a poem that you like, by any living or dead poet, which is related (however tangentially) to the theme.
+One Saturday evening a poetry exchange on the theme: GIVING THANKS was held.
+Participants brought a poem that they liked, by any living or dead poet, which is related (however tangentially) to the theme.
 The only restriction: the poem must be written by someone other than yourself.
-The event will be held over Zoom.
+The theme, GIVING THANKS, could be interpreted however you like.